THE PRACTICE OF WATER RIGHT EXAMINATION

 (6) Determination of Credit — Credit determination for activities is the responsibility of the CWRE and is subject to review by the Board.
 The Board has final authority with respect to approval of courses, credit, PDH units for courses and other methods of earning credit.

-(7) If a CWRE exceeds the requirement in any renewal period, a maximum of 5 PDH units in courses/activities may be carried forward into the next renewal period.
+(7) If a CWRE exceeds the requirement in any certification period, a maximum of 5 PDH units in courses/activities may be carried forward into the next certification period.

 (8) Delinquent, retired or inactive certificate holders must provide evidence of holding active registration as a professional engineer, professional land surveyor, registered geologist, in addition to completing the PDH requirements as outlined in OAR 820-010-0520 in order to attain active status.